catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

-Installing a Kubernetes Cluster
+Installing a Kubernetes cluster
 ===============================

-This repo guides you through the process of setting up your own Kubernetes Cluster on your existing OpenStack Cloud using its Orchestration Service Heat.
+This repo guides you through the process of setting up your own Kubernetes cluster on your existing OpenStack Cloud using its Orchestration Service, Heat.
-This Kubernetes Cluster is a Proof of Concept.
+This Kubernetes cluster is a proof of concept.

 Technology involved: